-- Urine flow measurement (uroflowmetry) in conjunction with assessment of bladder emptying, by catheterization or ultrasound, is a simple screening test which may also be used for objective assessment of response to therapy. - Filling cystometry is the test of choice for storage symptoms such as OAB or incontinence of any type. - Pressure flow studies of voiding are able to confirm whether the patient's symptoms are due to bladder outlet obstruction or an underactive detrusor muscle.
+Urine flow measurement (uroflowmetry) in conjunction with assessment of bladder emptying, by catheterisation or ultrasound, is a simple non-invasive screening test, which is used to assess

+- voiding patterns and post-void residual volumes and may also be used for objective assessment of response to therapy. - Filling cystometry is the test of choice for storage symptoms such as OAB or incontinence of any type. - Pressure flow studies of voiding are able to confirm whether the patient's symptoms are due to bladder outlet obstruction or an underactive detrusor muscle.